apertureless/vue-chartjs/website/src/migration-guides/index.md

 ### Change component import path

-For Vue 3 projects:
+For Vue 2.7 and Vue 3 projects:

 ```javascript
 import { /* component */ } from 'vue-chartjs'
 ```

-For Vue 2 projects:
+For Vue 2 (<2.7) projects:

 ```javascript
 import { /* component */ } from 'vue-chartjs/legacy'